 STRATEGY TACTICS OUTCOMES 1.
-Practice Coordinator (PC) Appoint a PC to work with ECC staff on Stars tasks such as: delivering and reviewing discharge reports, discussing opportunities to improve medication adherence, and important documentation such as referral forms, list of covered Rheumatoid Arthritis (RA) approved medications with RA Trigger target lists, list of covered statin medications to address the Statin Use in Diabetes (SUPD) target lists, etc. e reports, discussing tion adherence, and s referral forms, list of) approved medications covered statin medications 2.
-Strategy sessions Schedule planning sessions with PC, ECC and staffers to establish strategies to be executed throughout the year.
+Practice Coordinator (PC) Appoint a PC to work with ECC staff on Stars tasks such as: delivering and reviewing discharge reports, discussing opportunities to improve medication adherence, and important documentation such as referral forms, list of covered Rheumatoid Arthritis (RA) approved medications with RA Trigger target lists, list of covered statin medications to address the Statin Use in Diabetes (SUPD) target lists, etc. Helps ensure that Stars metrics are fully addressed.
+2. Strategy sessions Schedule planning sessions with PC, ECC and staffers to establish strategies to be executed throughout the year.
 Helps meet short- and long-term goals, establish priorities and meet deadlines.
 3. Empower PC Empower PC to delegate certain Stars tasks to staffers.
 Helps prioritize focus of the PC, meet deadlines and engage staff in fulfilling Stars tasks.
 4. Individual education Enable ECC to schedule regular 1:1 educational encounters to review best practices with all staff members.
-Helps maintain workflow if a staff member is out, reduce discrepancies by establishing best practices and helps staff members feel important.
+Helps maintain workflow if a sta member is out, reduce discrepar establishing best practices and is staff members feel important.
 5. Tools and resources Develop Stars related workflows, guides, and cheat sheets for current and new staff to reference.
-Helps ensure all steps are followed to reach gap closure.
+Helps ensure all steps are follower reach gap closure.
 6. Timeliness Establish deadlines that align with the ECC's routine needs and encourage staff to prioritize their work week to meet common goals.
-7. Relatability Increase PCP face-time with ECC and staffers by scheduling monthly 30-minute conversations to review reports and address outcomes.
-In addition to improved outcomes, monthly face-time meetings make PCI more relatable and help staffers stay present and engaged.
-8. Communication technology Empower ECC to send direct messages to PCP via EMR. ower ECC to send direct messages to PCP via EMR.
-Helps reduce the amount of time it takes to close a gap.
+Helps ECC provide progress updat helps staff prioritize weekly goals.
+7. Relatability In addition to improved outcomes, monthly 30-minute conversations to review reports and address outcomes.
+In addition to improved outcomes, monthly face-time meetings make more relatable and help staffers stap present and engaged.
+8. Communication technology Empower ECC to send direct messages to PCP via EMR.
+Helps reduce the amount of time it to close a gap.
 9. Organization Create an organization system to keep Star reports and Important documents in a convenient place that can be easily accessed, reviewed and updated.
+Helps create reminders of pending t and notation of completed tasks.
 10. Proactive Engagement Be proactive and engaged by moving through tasks early.
 For example, some offices schedule all labs and EE-focused appointments in Q4 to be completed in Q1.
-Strong forward momentum and early resolutions are important in our Drive to 5 Stars Quality Initiatives.
+Strong forward momentum and ear resolutions are important in our Dr 5 Stars Quality initiatives.